mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 So when you are in the stream of the dream, the dreamer doesn’t know, doesn’t know his dream.
 That is called *deluded mind*.

-That’s why in the *Diamond Sutra*, bodhisattva always in a certain situation but he never be blind.
+That’s why in the *Diamond Sutra*, bodhisattva always in a certain situation but he never is blind.
 He is always clear.
 He is in the darkness, but his light is not dark.
-His light, his mind, his bodies are always not in the darkness.
-That always the Diamond Sutra says.
-So that means bodhisattvas are always in the dream but he or she is always free from the dream.
+His light, his mind, his body is always not in the darkness.
+That’s always what the *Diamond Sutra* says.
+So that means bodhisattvas are always in the dream but they are always free from the dream.

-So if you have a certain standard of your view, on the human world, human life – it is fine.
-But it is deluded.
-But it is very difficult to realize, because you are dreaming.
+So if you have a certain standard of your view on the human world, human life – it is fine – but it is deluded.
+But it’s very difficult to realize, because you are dreaming.

-So, that is deluded mind.
+So, that is *deluded mind*.
 That’s why here it says, “Unenlightened men discriminate with their deluded minds from moment to moment.”
 Constantly you do.
 Your understanding, so-called “I am dreaming”, [is] in the stream of dreaming.
 It’s pretty good!
 It’s better than nothing, anyway.
-So still there is a chance.
-Right in the middle of dream, still you can have a chance to know your dream.
+Still there is a chance: right in the middle of dream, still you can have a chance to know your dream.

-So that realization is pretty good for us.
-So that’s why this book, Buddhism always mentions, you should know your cognition.
+That realization is pretty good for us.
+So that’s why this book and Buddhism always says, you should know your cognition.
 Constantly your mind is working from moment to moment.
 You should know that fact, reality.
-And then that realization anyway takes you to a little bit freedom from cognition, on the basis of a certain pattern or category.
+And then that realization takes you to a little bit freedom from cognition on the basis of a certain pattern or category.
 So you can be free from.

-So realization sometimes, realization takes you to the limit of your cognition, the limit [...] understanding subject and understanding object.
-You come to a dead end anyway.
+So sometimes realization takes you to the limit of your cognition, the limit of understanding subject and understanding object.
+You come to a dead end.
 That is realization.
 And then simultaneously, this door is open.
-The limit is not the state or fixed partions in front of you.
+The limit is not the [static] or fixed partion in front of you.
 That partition is very soft, just like a curtain.
-The moment when you touch it, it’s open, it disappears.
-And then, huge expanse, vast expanse of existence is right in front of you.
+The moment when you touch it, it opens, it disappears.
+And then, [a] huge expanse, vast expanse of existence is right in front of you.

 That is characteristic of realization.
 So-called “spiritual transformation at 360 degrees,” anyway. *[He chuckles.]* Well, sometimes 180. *[He laughs.]*

-[...]

-So this is, that’s why we have to say always empty.
+So that’s why we have to say always empty.
 This is the definition of emptiness.
 Okay?
 Empty.

-> ... but once they are free from their deluded minds, they will find that there is nothing to be negated.
+“... but once they are free from their deluded minds, they will find that there is nothing to be negated.”
 So if you realize this deluded mind, how it is going, you can be free from.

 #### 58:37

-So next, let’s number two, “Truly Nonempty.”
+So next, let’s [look at] number two, “Truly Nonempty.”

-> Since it has been made clear that the essence of all things is empty, i.e., devoid of illusions, the true Mind is eternal, permanent, immutable, pure, and self-sufficient; therefore, it is called “nonempty”.
+> Since it has been made clear that the essence of all things is empty, i.e., devoid of illusions, the true Mind is eternal, permanent, immutable, pure, and self-sufficient; therefore, it is called “nonempty.”
 And also there is no trace of particular marks to be noted in it, as it is the sphere that transcends thoughts and is in harmony with enlightenment alone.

-Non-empty, it mentions before anyway, it is implication of excellent, boundless quality which the truth itself possesses.
+*Non-empty*, it mentions before, it is implication of excellent, boundless quality which the truth itself possesses.
 The truth is of real entity and has boundless nature of its virtuous quality.
-This is meaning of non-empty.
+This is the meaning of non-empty.

-So non-empty means not deny, not destroy the truth itself, essence of the truth, but we should deny the deluded mind, in this book.
-But in the Buddhist teaching of *Prajñāpāramitā*, it doesn’t say so. *[He chuckles.]* Okay?
-In *Prajñāpāramitā*, we say, “Form is emptiness.
-Emptiness is form.”
+So [in this book] non-empty means not to deny, not to destroy the truth itself, the essence of the truth, but we should deny the deluded mind.
+But in the Buddhist teaching of *Prajñāpāramitā*, it doesn’t say so. *[He chuckles.]* In *Prajñāpāramitā*, we say, “Form is emptiness, emptiness is form.”
 That means object itself is emptiness.
-Not deluded, [not] image of your understanding is empty.
-No. Form itself is empty.
+Not “deluded,” not “image of your understanding is empty.”
+No. “Form itself is empty.”
 Your object itself is empty.
 Subject itself is empty.
-That’s why next, emptiness is form.
-This sentence comes into existence.
+That’s why next, “emptiness is form,” this sentence comes into existence.

-If empty implies to negate a deluded mind, you cannot say empty is form.
-But if form is empty, simultaneously empty is form, that means completely empty form, object itself is empty.
+If empty implies to negate a deluded mind, you cannot say “empty is form”.
+But if “form is empty, simultaneously empty is form,” that means completely [...] object itself is empty.
 So a little different.

-But in Prajñāpāramitā Sutra, it doesn’t mention why the object and subject itself is empty, how emptiness is related with object itself.
+But in the *Prajñāpāramitā Sutra*, it doesn’t mention why the object and subject itself is empty, *how* emptiness is related with object itself.
 Well, what part of the object is emptiness?
 It doesn’t [say].
-Just Prajñāpāramitā brings up, that sentence, that teaching, that is just emptiness.
+Just *Prajñāpāramitā* brings up that teaching, that just emptiness.
 So it’s very difficult to understand it.

 But in this book, [it’s a little different].
 Because we want to know, what part of the object is emptiness?
-Is [...] the whole thing empty.
+Is [...] the whole thing empty?
 How about subject?
 How about subject who is looking at the object?
-It is also emptiness?
-This book, that is the Buddhist psychology, is always analyzing, synthesizing like this.
+Is it also emptiness?
+This book, that is Buddhist psychology, is always analyzing, synthesizing like this.
 So a little bit different.
-So very naturally it becomes logical, very rational.
+Very naturally it becomes logical, very rational.

-So in this book, that’s why truth itself is never denied.
-But deluded mind is negated in this book.

-Because later, it says, *tathagatagarbha* means buddha-nature in you, buddha-nature is present in you.
-Whoever you are, tathagatagarbha is present in you always.
-That is a teaching of the idea of tathagatagarbha. *Garbha* means “womb,” literally.
+So in this book, that’s why truth itself is never denied, but deluded mind is negated.
+Because later, it says *tathagatagarbha* means buddha-nature is present in you.
+Whoever you are, *tathagatagarbha* is present in you always.
+That is a teaching of the idea of *tathagatagarbha*. *Garbha* means “womb,” literally.

 #### 1:03:30

+So,

-So, “since it has been made clear that the essence of all things is empty.”
+> Since it has been made clear that the essence of all things is empty, ...

 In this case, “essence of all things is empty” means not clear understanding the truth itself.
-That’s why next it says, “that is devoid of illusion.”
+That’s why next it says

+> ... that is, devoid of illusion, ...

 This illusion must be empty, but the truth is the truth as a whole.
 Anyway, constantly truth.

 But still there is a little different understanding about the view on truth.
 In this book... well, maybe you won’t understand, but maybe you should listen to it, okay? *[He chuckles.]* In this book, truth is understood in two ways.
 One, truth is completely truth as a whole which exists constantly, eternally.
 On the other hand, truth is contaminated by human ignorance.
 That means truth is operating in the human world.
 The moment when the truth operates in the human world, it is contaminated by deluded mind.
 So it appears as deluded mind, because it doesn’t cling to its own being.
-Because truth itself doesn’t have its own particular strong ideas itself.
-So truth doesn’t have its own substance.
+Because truth itself doesn’t have its own particular strong ideas, et cetera, so truth doesn’t have its own substance.

-So that’s why truth is real truth which is eternal, but simultaneously truth doesn’t have its own substance, so it appears any place, in all directions.
-And then in the human phenomenal world and not-phenomenal world.
+So that’s why truth is real truth which is eternal, but simultaneously truth doesn’t have its own substance, so it appears any place, in all directions, and then in the human phenomenal world and not-phenomenal world.
 So when it appears in the phenomenal world, it is contaminated.
-It is connected with deluded mind, that is called contaminated, *defiled*.
+It is connected with deluded mind; that is called contaminated, *defiled*.

-But in the Buddhist psychology, so-called the “merely mind only.”
-That is what we call *Yuishiki* Buddhist psychology.
-In this teaching, I think the truth is always the truth, immutably.
-Immutably and permanently.
-It is called dharma of the *mui*.
-“Mui” means the unconditioned dharma.
-So truth is completely truth.
-Nothing to do with the phenomenal world.
+But in the Buddhist psychology, so-called the “merely mind only,” that is what we call *Yuishiki* Buddhist psychology.
+In this teaching, I think the truth is always the truth, immutably; immutably and permanently.
+It is called dharma of the *mui* (*Transcriber’s Note*: *muihō* 無為法, derived from Sanskrit *asaṃskṛta-dharma*); “*mui*” means the unconditioned dharma.
+So truth is completely truth; nothing to do with the phenomenal world.

 So that is very idealistical, *very* idealistic.
-That is Buddhist psychology; *Abhidharmakosha*. *[He chuckles.]* So *Abhidharmakosha* is very clear, one by one.
-But that’s why truth is completely truth; absolute, which exists eternally.

-But here, a little bit different.
+That is Buddhist psychology; *Abhidharmakosha*. *[He chuckles.]* *Abhidharmakosha* is very clear, one by one.
+But that’s why truth is completely truth, absolute, which exists eternally.
+But here, [it’s] a little bit different.
 Truth is eternal, but simultaneously truth is related closely with the phenomenal world.
 That’s why when it appears in the phenomenal world, it is something different.

-“Since it has been made clear that the essence of all things is empty, that is, devoid of illusion, the true mind is eternal, permanent, immutable...”
+So “since it has been made clear that the essence of all things is empty, that is, devoid of illusion, ...”

+> ... the true mind is eternal, permanent, immutable, ...

 So truth is immutable, and at the same time conditional.
-That’s why I said truth is eternal, but simultaneously it appears in the phenomenal world.
-It means according to the phenomenal world, anyway, it’s [operative].
-So operate, that is conditional.
-So the truth is characterized by eternity and conditioned  – change.
+That’s why I said truth is eternal but simultaneously it appears in the phenomenal world.
+It means, according to the phenomenal world, [it operates].
+That is conditional.
+So the truth is characterized by eternity and [it is] conditioned, [so] change.
 That is the idea of the truth in this book.

 So in other words, the truth is eternal and immutable, on the other hand, truth is allowed to change in accordance to circumstances and [...] conditions.
-That is so-called truth in words.
-Truth in words; truth appears in the human world.
+That is so-called *the truth in words*.
+Truth appears in the human world.

-And next says, “... pure, and self-sufficient; therefore, it is called ‘nonempty’.”
+And next it says,

+> ... pure, and self-sufficient; therefore, it is called “nonempty”.

 So the truth itself has the boundless virtuous quality of purity or clearness.
 This is the truth itself.
-So truth itself, complete purity and clearness.
-Complete by itself.
+So truth itself, complete purity and clearness, complete by itself.
 It is not something we try to understand, or we try to escape, or we try to be with.
 It is not something you should produce.
 It is already something completed beyond your speculation.
 So that is “self-sufficient.”
-That is a *dharma*, so-called dharma, we say.
+That is a *dharma*, so-called *dharma*, we say.

 So *dharma* is completely something maintaining itself, constantly.
 So before the world was born in this world, or before the Buddha, even regardless of whether the Buddha was born in this world, it’s going.
-Or a nuclear weapon destroys the whole world, but still, there is something.
+Or a nuclear weapon destroys the whole world, but still there is something.
 This is called the truth.

-So it is very difficult to understand in words, that’s why we say *emptiness* [by Nāgārjuna].
-But emptiness is not real emptiness, that’s why quality of the emptiness or contents of emptiness is called *interdependent co-origination*.
+So it’s very difficult to understand in words, that’s why we say *emptiness* [by Nāgārjuna].
+But emptiness is not any real emptiness, that’s why quality of the emptiness or contents of emptiness is called *interdependent co-origination*.
 This is the structure of emptiness, how emptiness operates in the human world.
-That is in teaching and in the *Madhyamaka*.
+That is in the teaching in the *Madhyamaka*.

 *[The timekeeper indicates that there are ten more minutes.]*